MacLemon/CongressChecklist/README.md

 ### Schedule
 - Have a look at the conference schedule and maybe make a preelection of talks you really "have to", "want to" or "would be nice to" see
 - be sure to schedule a period of time to get your T-Shirt or pullover(when preordered in the first two days)!
+- have a sense of how the trains are going from the station near by, enter Dammtor here: http://geofox.de/jsf/stationSchedule.seam direct connections to the airport, enter Dammtor at start and Airport

 ### Clothing
 - At least ONE clean shirt for each day you stay, plus two for travelling to and from congress. (nerdy print is always welcome)